neocodered/EN3150_Pattern_Recognition/README.md

 5. **Evaluation:** Testing the model on new data to assess its accuracy and robustness.
 6. **Deployment:** Implementing the trained model in a real-world application.

-Pattern recognition is integral to many technological advancements and continues to evolve with the development of more sophisticated algorithms and computational power.